The Decemberists: 2014–2015: What a Terrible World, What a Beautiful World

 During a solo tour in 2013, Meloy announced that The Decemberists would end their hiatus and begin working on a new album within the next year.
 The hiatus officially concluded on March 5, 2014, with the announcement of two headlining shows at Portland's Crystal Ballroom, the band's first shows in three years, where they played their debut album, Castaways and Cutouts, in its entirety.
 On April 24, further establishing their return, the band performed on the Season 6 finale of the NBC comedy series Parks and Recreation.
 Additionally, The Decemberists were the mystery band for the 2014 Boston Calling Music Festival, where they played on Saturday, May 24.

 On November 3, 2014, "Make You Better", The Decemberists' first single off the new album, was released, and on January 20, 2015, the band's seventh studio album, What a Terrible World, What a Beautiful World, was released.
 To commemorate both the release of the new album and the Decemberists' success as a whole, January 20 was officially declared "Decemberists Day" in the group's hometown of Portland, Oregon, by mayor Charlie Hales.

 In support of the album, The Decemberists made late-night appearances on Jimmy Kimmel Live! and Conan, and on February 11, embarked on a European tour which included dates in Ireland, the UK, The Netherlands, Belgium, Switzerland, Germany, and Italy.
 A North American tour began on March 21, 2015, in the band's hometown of Portland, Oregon.

 On October 9, 2015, The Decemberists released a five-track EP compiled from leftover tracks recorded during the What a Terrible World, What a Beautiful World sessions entitled florasongs.

+The track, A Beginning Song, is featured on the seventh episode of The Bear, Season Four.